How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: Power Grid Strength and Stability

 \begin{definition}[{\bf gSCR}] The $\rm gSCR$ of the system in Fig.~\ref{Fig_wind_farms} is defined as the smallest eigenvalue of ${\bf S}_{\rm B}^{-1} {\bf B}_{\rm r}$, where ${\bf S}_{\rm B} \in \mathbb{R}^{n \times n}$ is a diagonal matrix whose $i$-th diagonal element is the ratio between the $i$-th wind farm's capacity $S_i$ and the base capacity of per-unit calculation $S_{\rm global}$, i.e., ${\bf S}_{{\rm B}ii} = S_i/S_{\rm global}$. \end{definition}

-\begin{proposition}[gSCR and stability~\cite{dong2018small}] When all the wind farms in Fig.~\ref{Fig_wind_farms} adopt GFL control and have homogeneous dynamics, the multi-wind-farm system is (small-signal) stable if and only if ${\rm gSCR} > {\rm CgSCR}$.
+\begin{proposition}[gSCR and stability~\cite{dong2018small}] When all the wind farms in Fig.~\ref{Fig_wind_farms} adopt GFL control and have homogeneous dynamics, the multi-wind-farm system is (small signal) stable if and only if ${\rm gSCR} > {\rm CgSCR}$.
 Here ${\rm CgSCR}$ denotes the critical $\rm gSCR$, defined as the value of SCR that renders a wind farm critically stable in a single-wind-farm-infinite-bus system.
 A larger gSCR indicates a larger stability margin. \end{proposition}

 We refer the interested readers to~\cite{dong2018small} for the rigorous proof of Proposition~\ref{pro:gSCR}.
-The gSCR mathematically reflects the connectivity of the power network (i.e., power grid strength).
+According to Definition~\ref{def:gSCR}, the calculation of gSCR requires the network parameters (topology and impedance of the lines) as well as the capacities of different converters.
+Hence, gSCR can be considered as a system-level metric that reflects the power grid strength in a multi-converter system, thereby extending the concept of SCR which can only be used in a single-converter-infinite-bus system.
+The gSCR mathematically reflects the weighted connectivity of the power network (i.e., power grid strength).
 Moreover, it dramatically simplifies the small signal stability of large-scale power systems, as one can focus only on the network part instead of directly calculating the eigenvalues of a large-scale dynamical system.
 The intuition behind is that the power network should be strong enough, or equivalently, the sources/generators should be close enough to the ideal voltage sources (infinite buses) such that the GFL control can effectively follow the established frequency and voltage.
-From the power network perspective, one can increase the gSCR (and thus improve the stability) by connecting more infinite buses to the network, especially to the nodes that are far away from the existing infinite buses.
-In next section, we will show that the integration of GFM converters has similar effect to installing ideal voltage sources (i.e., infinite buses) in the network, and we will investigate how large the capacity should be to meet certain stability margins.
+From the power network perspective, one can increase the gSCR (and thus improve the stability) by connecting more voltage sources (infinite buses) to the network, especially to the nodes that are far away from the existing infinite buses. {Combining the power grid strength quantified by gSCR in this section and the analysis of the voltage source behaviors of GFM converters in Section II, it is once again emphasized that it is necessary to install GFM converters to provide effective voltage source behaviors and thus enhance the power grid strength, which can be quantified by gSCR.
+On this basis, we will show in the next section that the integration of GFM converters has a similar effect to installing ideal voltage sources (i.e., infinite buses) in series with an equivalent internal impedance in the network.
+Further, we will derive the closed-form relationship between the gSCR and the capacity ratio between the GFM and the GFL converters to simplify the analysis of how large the capacity should be to meet certain stability margins. }